Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020

-The Neutron Star Interior Composition Explorer (NICER) onboard the International Space Station is a non-imaging, soft X-ray telescope.
-The X-ray Timing Instrument (XTI) is the main part of NICER and operates in a soft X-ray region (0.2--12 keV) \citep{Ge16}.
-A series of follow-up observations continued with NICER from November 11, 2020, after the Swift/BAT detection of the giant outburst.
-Table \ref{tab:log_table} summarized the observations log used for the current study.
-The processing of basic data has been done with {\tt NICERDAS} in {\tt HEASOFT} v6.27.2.
-We have created clean event files by applying the standard calibration and filtering tool {\tt nicerl2} to the unfiltered data.
-We have extracted light curves and spectra using {\tt XSELECT}.
+The Neutron Star Interior Composition Explorer ({\it NICER}) onboard the International Space Station is a non-imaging, soft X-ray telescope.
+The X-ray Timing Instrument (XTI) is the main part of {\it NICER} and operates in a soft X-ray region (0.2--12 keV) \citep{Ge16}.
+A series of follow-up observations continued with {\it NICER} from 2020 November 11, after the {\it Swift}/BAT detection of the giant outburst.
+Table \ref{tab:log_table} summarized the {\it NICER} observations log used for the current study.
+The processing of basic data was done with {\tt NICERDAS} in {\tt HEASOFT}.
+We created clean event files by applying the standard calibration and filtering tool {\tt nicerl2} to the unfiltered data.
+We extracted light curves and spectra using {\tt XSELECT}.
 For the timing analysis, we selected good time intervals according to the following conditions: ISS not in the South Atlantic Anomaly (SAA) region, source elevation $>$ 20$^{\circ}$ above the Earth limb, and source direction at least 30$^{\circ}$ from the bright Earth.
-For the timing analysis, we have applied barycentric corrections using the task {\tt barycorr}.
+For the timing analysis, we applied barycentric corrections using the task {\tt barycorr}.
 The ancillary response file and response matrix file of version 20200722 were used in our spectral analysis.
-The background corresponding to each epoch of the observation was simulated by using the {\tt nibackgen3C50}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer_bkg_est_tools.html}} tool (Remillard et al., in prep.).
-Ancillary response file and response matrix file of version 20200722 were used in our spectral analysis.
-We have used the latest response file for the spectral analysis.
+The background corresponding to each epoch of the observation was simulated by using the {\tt nibackgen3C50} tool\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer_bkg_est_tools.html}}\citep{Re21}.